 Website

-Butter Town is not a halal-certified eatery.
+Butter Town is not halal-certified.

-Photos taken by Aldrich Tan
+Photos taken by Aldrich Tan.

 This was an independent visit by Eatbook.sg